reaganhenke/narrative-jam-6/README.md

 - [x] pick font and sizing to determine max text length
 - [ ] finalize what loading screen should look like (add logo or animation)
 - [ ] finalize what title screen should look like (add credits and illustrations)

-- [ ] get feedback on dialogue screen
+- [ ] add visual assets to dialogue screen
-- [ ] get feedback on audio puzzle screen
+- [ ] add visual aseets to audio puzzle screen
-- [ ] determine how livestream views vary
-- [ ] add episode writing
+- [ ] add episode content

 ### audio needed
 - [ ] ghost tracks for each episode